Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: The EMd theory

-As we stated before, EMd gravity is an effective theory appearing in the low-energy limit of the heterotic superstring model \cite{di1}, \cite{di2}.
-Besides the graviton as part of the particle content of the theory, there is a gauge field and a scalar field, whereas the abelian gauge field and dilaton are coupled minimally to gravity, they both coupled to each other in a non-trivial way controlled by an exponential term, it action reads
+As we stated before, the EMd gravity is an effective theory appearing in the low-energy limit of the heterotic superstring model \cite{di1}, \cite{di2}.
+Besides the graviton as part of the particle content of the theory, there is a gauge field and a scalar field, whereas the abelian gauge field and dilaton are coupled minimally to gravity.
+They both coupled to each other in a non-trivial way controlled by an exponential term, as is shown in the following action,

 where $F_{\mu\nu}=\partial_\mu A_\nu -\partial_\nu A_\mu$ is the electromagnetic tensor.
 The variation of the action (\ref{Acao}) with respect to $ g ^ {\mu \nu} $, $ A_\mu $ and $ \phi $ results in the following equation of motion,